Moon of the Turning Leaves

 “There’s a kindness, a gentleness, and a deep respect at the heart of the culture Rice portrays, and it stands in refreshing contrast to the usual violence and cynicism of most dystopian fiction.
 Rice’s evocation of the countryside is gorgeous and immersive; the land becomes an essential character in its own right.
 This is a pastoral travel tale of much grander scope than its predecessor and a powerful, remarkable follow-up.” —Booklist (starred review)

-"An epic journey into the future, powerfully haunting." —SILVIA MORENO-GARCIA, bestselling author of Mexican Gothic
+"An epic journey into the future, powerfully haunting." — SILVIA MORENO-GARCIA, New York Times bestselling author of Mexican Gothic and The Daughter of Doctor Moreau

 "If you've ever wondered how the Anishinaabe way would fare after the Great Collapse, this is the novel for you.
-Fans of McCarthy's The Road and Kirkman's The Walking Dead will feel right at home here with the intrigue, the dread and the hope.
+Fans of McCarthy's The Road and The Walking Dead will feel right at home here with the intrigue, the dread and the hope.
 What a magnificent read.
 Mahsi cho, Waubgeshig Rice.
-Bravo!" —RICHARD VAN CAMP, author of The Lesser Blessed and Godless but Loyal to Heaven
+Bravo!" — RICHARD VAN CAMP, author of The Lesser Blessed and Loyal to Heaven

 Twelve years have passed since a widespread blackout triggered the rapid collapse of society, when the constants of the old world—cell service, landlines, satellite and internet—disappeared.
 Twelve long years since the steady supply of food and fuel from the south became a thing of the past.